ppy/osu-wiki/wiki/Tournaments/Template/en.md

 ## Organisation

-The {TOURNAMENT_NAME} World Cup 20{XX} is run by various community members by distributing the multitude of tasks into various fields of responsibility.
+The {TOURNAMENT_NAME} 20{XX} is run by various community members by distributing the multitude of tasks into various fields of responsibility.

 | Position | Member(s) |
 | :-- | :-- |